New Century College (NCLC)

 305 Conflict Resolution and Transformation (6:6:0) Examines the nature and dynamics of conflict and ways to resolve and transform conflict.
 Experiential learning is used as the vehicle through which students explore their assumptions about communication and develop their skills for resolving interpersonal conflicts.

-306 Our Common Futures (3-15:3-15:0) Students and faculty work together to model patterns of life that fit within the planetÕs ecological means.
-Involves the study of Òenviro-nomics,Ó introductions to urban systems and planning, and studio work to actually create models of alternative growth.
+306 Our Common Futures (3-15:3-15:0) Students and faculty work together to model patterns of life that fit within the planet's ecological means.
+Involves the study of "environomics," introductions to urban systems and planning, and studio work to actually create models of alternative growth.

-308 American Landscapes in Fiction, Film, and History (6:4:2) Satisfies the requirements for English 302 and a university general education synthesis course.
-Waterways and roadways have always had both practical and spiritual significance for Americans.
-Course looks at American literary works and films in historical context to better understand the roles roads and rivers play in shaping physical and cultural landscape of United States.
-Students explore course themes outside the classroom as well, studying the histories of the Potomac and Anacostia rivers on weekend field trips, and conducting a self–directed road trip as one of their main learning events.
+308 American Landscapes in Fiction, Film, and History (6:4:2) Satisfies requirements for ENGL 302.
+Waterways and roadways have always had practical, spiritual significance for Americans.
+Course looks at American literary works and films in historical context to better understand the roles roads, rivers play in shaping physical, cultural landscape of United States.
+Students explore course themes outside classroom on weekend field trips, and conduct self-directed road trip as a main learning events.

 310 Violence and Gender (3-15:3-15:0) Using nonfiction, research documentaries, oral histories, case studies, literature, feature films, music, dance, and visual arts, examines the dynamics of violence through different cultural lenses.
 Students work in university and community settings to integrate their academic experiences with practice.

 311 The Mysteries of Migration: Consequences for Conservation (3-15:3-15:0) Investigates the biology of migration and its implications for science policy.
 Students consider the phenomenon of migration in the context of natural history, conservation, and cultural issues.
 The course includes several weekend trips for field study.